 Driver and Motor Vehicles coordinates the sale of Sno-Park permits

-Sno-Park permits are available online at DMV2U, by mail, and from permit sales agents at resorts, sporting goods stores and other retail outlets.
-Sales agents may charge a handling fee.
-Due to COVID-19 restrictions Sno-Park permits will not be available this season at DMV offices.
-Please plan to get your Sno-Park permit through one of the alternate methods.
+Sno-Park permits are available at DMV field offices and from permit sales agents at winter resorts, sporting goods stores and other retail outlets.
+Sales agents may charge an additional service fee for each permit they sell.

 For Information on Sno-Park Permits